 Five reasons to study Art & Design

 For those considering a degree in Art & Design but need further convincing, we lend our expertise.
-Here are five compelling reasons to study this course.
+Here are five compelling reasons to study this subject area.

 1. Diverse range of study topics

 From history to sculpture, theatre to fashion, there’s a wide variety of different areas you can study during an Art & Design course.
 This diversity keeps students engaged, and an interesting course structure helps stretch creative minds so they can find fresh ideas.

 The heritage of art and design in British culture is huge and distinct.
 Art galleries can be found across the nation housing some of the world’s most cherished artists, such as J.M.W Turner, Chris Ofili and Tracy Emin.
 The great accessibility to art gives you the resources to build ideas and excel in your own work.

 3. Travel abroad

 Many universities offer the chance to study abroad, whether it be for one term or a whole year.
 This helps to broaden your knowledge and skill set.
 What’s more, a career after university, such as in fashion design, may continue to take you all over the globe.